attila-lendvai/openwrt-auto-extroot/README.md

 As for the actual mechanism: custom scripts are baked into the boot process of the flashed firmware.
-If the extroot overlay is properly set up, then these scripts get hidden by it; i.e. they will only run when the extroot has failed to mount early in the boot process.
+If the extroot overlay is properly set up, then these scripts get hidden by it; i.e. they will only be run when the extroot has failed to mount early in the boot process.

+Keep in mind that **this will automatically erase/format any inserted storage device while the router is in the initial setup phase**!
+Unfortunately there's little that can be done at that point to ask the user for confirmation.

 ### Building